Ph0tonic/CS451-2020-project/README.md

 # Distributed Algorithms 2020/21 - EPFL

+This project's aim was to implement a fifo broadcast and a causal order broadcast.
+The implementation in Java has great performances.

+Such as to improve the throughput, a layer above fifo and causal broadcast has been implemented to pack multiples messages into one and therfore reducing greatly the number of messages to send.
+Warning, this implementation might not work on a real network as the size of the udp packets has been maximise regarding a local use.

+The validation part of the causal algorithm in `validate.py` has been cherry picked from this repo [https://github.com/vincentballet/LocalizedCausalBroadcast](https://github.com/vincentballet/LocalizedCausalBroadcast) and updated to work with the current test system.

 # Overview
 The goal of this practical project is to implement certain building blocks necessary for a decentralized system.
 To this end, some underlying abstractions will be used: